-We are uniquely placed as a leading scale challenger bank.
-Our business model focuses on customer loyalty and our core business franchise.
 We are a large customer-focused bank and possess the scale and breadth of proposition to challenge the big four UK banks.
 We serve our customers through digital channels, alongside a network of branches and Corporate Business Centres.

 We play an important role in the UK economy and in the communities in which we operate.
 We help people purchase their home, save for the future and support business growth.
-We employ 23,500 people and we paid £292m of corporation tax and £90m through the UK Bank Levy in 2019.
+We employ 23,500 people and we paid £309m of corporation tax and £90m through the UK Bank Levy in 2019.